Our customers have been hired by:

 - Have you got an ally in the department?
 Name drop.

 What’s the perfect length for a cover letter for internal positions?
-The Perfect Cover Letter Length in 2019
+The Perfect Cover Letter Length.

 6. Make an offer